-Through a blend of theory and practical application, we’ll prepare you with the knowledge, experience and perspective you need to work with young children at any stage of development.
-When it comes to hands-on experience, your practicum can be arranged near you.
-Develop a career fit for your nurturing personality and love of children in our ECE programs.
+Through a blend of theory and practical application, we’ll prepare you with the knowledge, experience and perspectives you’ll need to work with young children at any stage of development.
+You can arrange your practicum near you for hands-on learning.
+Develop a career fit for your nurturing personality with our ECE certificate.

-When you graduate from either ECE program, your in-demand skills will open up opportunities in:
+When you graduate, your in-demand skills will open up opportunities in:

 Visit ALIS website for more career information.